Where are they now? Chelsea’s FA Youth Cup winners from 2016-17

 He’s since passed 120 appearances in a Chelsea shirt and has had plenty of ups and downs, scoring some great goals but performing poorly at times.

 The winger is spending the current campaign at Bayer Leverkusen as he looks to regain his spark.

 Brother of Bristol City player Jay DaSilva, Cole left Chelsea in 2018 for Brentford and later had a brief stint with Leicester City’s Under-23s.

 After making six appearances for Croatian side HNK Sibenik, he joined National League South team Oxford City in March 2022.

 After scoring in the 2017 FA Youth Cup final, Ugbo had loan spells at Barnsley, MK Dons, Scunthorpe United, Roda JC and Cercle Brugge.

 The Canada international was then linked with Watford in the summer of 2021 but completed a permanent move to Belgian side Genk.

-Taylor-Crossdale was released by Chelsea in 2019 and most recently spent the 2021-22 season at National League side Weymouth.
+Taylor-Crossdale was released by Chelsea in 2019 and can currently be found playing for the Metropolitan Police.